spotlightpa/poor-richard/content/_index.md

 +++
-title = "Investigative journalism for Pennsylvania" subtitle = "Together, we can hold the powerful to account." description = "Find Pennsylvania news and investigations about state and local governments, businesses and special interests." title-tag = "Spotlight PA: Pennsylvania news and investigations"
+title = "Investigative journalism for Pennsylvania" subtitle = "Together, we can hold the powerful to account." description = "Spotlight PA: Find Pennsylvania news and investigations about state and local governments, businesses and special interests." title-tag = "Spotlight PA: Pennsylvania news and investigations"
 +++
 {{<content-header>}}Our promise to Pennsylvania{{</content-header>}}